tesseract-ocr/tessdoc/User-Projects-–-3rdParty.md

   * _Android_:
     * [tess-two](https://github.com/rmtheis/tess-two) - A fork of Tesseract Tools for Android [tesseract-android-tools](http://code.google.com/p/tesseract-android-tools/) that adds some additional functions.
+    * [Tesseract4Android](https://github.com/adaptech-cz/Tesseract4Android) - A fork of [tess-two](https://github.com/rmtheis/tess-two) rewritten from scratch to support Android Studio 3.x and Tesseract 4.
     * [textfairy](https://play.google.com/store/apps/details?id=com.renard.ocr) Android OCR App with source code at [github.com](https://github.com/renard314/textfairy)
     * [Character Recognition](https://play.google.com/store/apps/details?id=org.atai.TessUI#?t=W251bGwsMSwxLDUwMSwib3JnLmF0YWkuVGVzc1VJIl0.)
 Android OCR App with source code at [gitorious.org](https://gitorious.org/character-recognition/)
-    * [tesseract-android-tools](http://code.google.com/p/tesseract-android-tools/): set of Android APIs
+    * [tesseract-android-tools](http://code.google.com/p/tesseract-android-tools/): set of Android APIs (archived in Google Code Archive at 2013-01-28)
     * [Mobile OCR](http://code.google.com/p/mobileocr/): The goal of Mobile OCR is to create an application for the Android platform that will recognize text from an image taken by the phone's camera.
 The application will be fully accessible to low vision and blind users
     * [Across India](https://indic-ocr.github.io/acrossindia/): An app which lets users take pictures of sign boards in Indian Languages or English and transliterate it to the language that they can read.